yagobatista/work-at-olist/README.md

 ## Setup instructions

 The project was developed on a Linux based environment, with the vscode IDE.
-I choose the Django web framework, some libraries a worth mentioning, restframework was used to make it easier to implement a rest api and drf_yasg to implement the project documentation.
+I choose the Django web framework for it's rapid development and performance, some libraries a worth mentioning, restframework was used to make it easier to implement a rest api and drf_yasg to implement the project documentation.
 The project's python version is 3.7.6, I recommend installing it through pyenv.
 You can find installation instructions here [link](https://github.com/pyenv/pyenv-installer).